verdaccio/website/website/docs/docker.md

 Plugins can be installed in a separate directory and mounted using Docker or Kubernetes, however make sure you build plugins with native dependencies using the same base image as the Verdaccio Dockerfile.

+If you don't have the packages available some registry and you want to try out a local plugin, you can use the folder `/verdaccio/plugins` for it, _verdaccio_ will look at this folder for plugins on startup.

+### Adding plugins with local plugins a `Dockerfile`

+1. Create a base image with multi stage support.
+2. `ADD` the local plugin into the image
+3. Install dependencies, required if your plugin has dependencies, you might need to build in case you need a transpilation step (tsc, babel).
+4. Copying the final folder into the final image and applying permissions so verdaccio can find the folders (verdaccio uses custom user `$VERDACCIO_USER_UID`, read more [here](env.md#docker)).

 ```docker
 FROM node:lts-alpine as builder
 RUN mkdir -p /verdaccio/plugins \